Probing the Hierarchy of Genuine Multipartite Entanglement with Generalized Latent Entropy: Properties of generalized L-entropy ( )

 The construction of the generalized L-entropy, $\tilde{L}_{gen}$, guarantees the fulfillment of the three essential conditions for a genuine multipartite entanglement (GME) measure, as outlined in the introduction.
 Besides, generalized L-entropy shows various other properties which are explained here.

-\subsection{A GME measure}
+\subsection{\textbf{A GME measure}}

-For condition $(a)$ in Introduction, consider an $n$-party pure state that is separable across some bipartition.
-In this case, at least one of its reduced density matrices of size $k \leq k_{\text{max}}$ is pure.
-Consequently, the corresponding reflected entropy vanishes, since $\mathcal{A}$ and $\mathcal{B}$ together form an effective bipartition of the $k$-party pure state.
+To verify forward direction of condition $(a)$ stated in the Introduction, let us consider an $n$-party pure state that is separable across some bipartition.
+Then, for at least one choice of subsystem size $k \leq k_{\text{max}}$, there exists a reduced density matrix $\rho_k^{(p)}$ that is itself pure.
+For such a pure $k$-party state, any balanced bipartition into $\mathcal{A}$ and $\mathcal{B}$ behaves as an ordinary bipartite pure-state split.
+As a result, the corresponding reflected entropy saturates its upper bound $S_R(\mathcal{A}:\mathcal{B})=2S(\mathcal{A})=S(\mathcal{B})$.
 Therefore,